I wrote Tokyo’s best sites for illumination recently but have yet justified what makes Nakameguro on top of the list of illumination site.

 In 2014, Nakameguro illumination festival was named Ao no Dokutsu which means Blue Cave.
-Hundred thousands of blue LED lights attached to sakura trees that stretch along the river sides form a cave-liked shape.
-A blue evening at Nakameguro brought up nothing but romantic feeling.
+There were over a hundred thousands of blue LED lights attached to the sakura trees that stretch along the river sides that form a cave-liked shape.
+A blue evening at Nakameguro brought up nothing but a romantic feeling.

 The illumination started at 4 pm before the sunset.
 Although it was yet a good time to take pictures, it was the best time to arrive and secure a spot for pictures taking.

-The place became more and more crowded after 5 pm especially at the bridge, the best spot for taking pictures.
+The place became more and more crowded after 5 pm especially at the bridge, the best spot for pictures taking.

-I love Nakameguro’s illumination site more than the other for obvious reason.
+I love Nakameguro’s illumination site more than the others for obvious reason.
 Regardless the size of the crowd, the Nakameguro illumination site should never be missed while visiting Tokyo this December.